 Reliance on one behaviour where the standard explicitly allows several is not portable.
 The behaviour is liable to change between different processors.

-6.57.2 Guidance to language users
+6.57.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.57.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.57.5.

 Use processor options to detect and report use of non-standard features.

-Obtain diagnostics from more than one source, for example, use code checking tools.
+Obtain diagnostics from more than one source, for example, use code checking tools or multiple Fortran compilers.

 Supply an explicit interface to specify the external attribute for all external procedures invoked.